riccardotornesello/django-whitelabel/README.md

 ## Environments

 - Local dev: to develop on your PC without Docker.
 Use `manage.py` as always.
-- Docker dev: to develop on yout PC using a more production-like environment with a MySQL database.
-Autoreload is enabled and every change in the `app` folder is applied to `/app` in the container and vice versa.
+- Docker dev: to develop on your PC using a more production-like environment with a MySQL database.
+Auto-reload is enabled and every change in the `app` folder is applied to `/app` in the container and vice versa.
 Requirements are installed at build time and migrations are applied at boot but you can do that manually.
 - Staging: like production but with admin and debug enabled for testing purposes.
 - Production: the deployed version.